RumbleTalk/react-rumbletalk/README.md

     }
 });
 ```

-Used to log in to your chat
+Used to log into your chat

 #### logout(data)